 I keep a planter full of random succulent leaves by a sunny window because direct sun can dry out and kill the succulent leaves before they sprout babies.

-Succulents also are perfect for the fairy gardens I frequently make for my kids, family and friends.
-I will share more on those in the future.
+Succulents also are perfect for the fairy gardens I frequently make for my kids, family and friends, especially when they are babies or the smaller varieites.

 Supplies you need